 One of the two races of the Winter Court, Fiendkin are known for their cloven hooves, horn-like protrusions from their foreheads, and deep reservoirs of knowledge and wisdom.
 Unlike many of the Fae races, Fiendkin rarely choose to leave the Faewild to dally in the mortal planes.
 Instead they tend to find themselves isolated pockets deep in the Faewild where they gather knowledge and magical power for themselves.
 Many mortals attempt to conjure them from these enclaves to steal their secrets or seek their council, and some are willing to sell them for extraordinary prices.
 They tend to favor glass weapons.

 - Ability Score Increase.
-You increase your Constitution, Wisdom, or Intellect by +2 and another ability score of your choice by +1.
+You increase your Constitution, Charisma, or Intellect by +2 and another ability score of your choice by +1.

 - Size.
 Fiendkin tend to be about the same size as humans, and range from 4 to 6 feet in height and from 100 to 250 pounds.
 They are of the Medium size category.

 - Speed.
 Your base walking speed is 30 feet.